jackmau/Exquis/README.md

 - Sergueï Bécoulet, which gently provided the sysex codes, in particular the one that allows to talk with the exquis
 - the whole Intuitive Instruments team for creating such an excellent instrument

-As a client of most French speaking expressive controller makers (Expressive E, Intuitive instruments, Embodme and La Voix du Luthier) a big thanks for the French government/IRCAM for feeding up this fantastic start-ups!
+As a client of most French speaking expressive controller makers (Expressive E, Intuitive instruments, Embodme, Aodyo and La Voix du Luthier) a big thanks for the French government/IRCAM for feeding up this fantastic start-ups!